Bankless-Card/Bcard-website/README.md

 ## Getting Started

+First, create a file called `.env.local` which is a copy of .`env`
+* if you are testing the convertkit email connection, you will have to add the API key

-First, run the development server:
+Next, run the development server:

 ```bash
 npm run dev